Chromium-Install

 Check for existing Chrome/Chromium install:

-(by the Google team) are two options to get stable, repeatable Chromium distributions on many OSs.
+(by the Microsoft team) and (by the Google team) are two options to get stable, repeatable Chromium distributions on many OSs.

 If you already have a Chrome app installed like /Applications/Chromium.app